-The maximum interest rate with respect to the 2000 Bonds is the maximum rate permitted by applicable law.
-As of the date hereof, there is no applicable law which restricts the interest rate with respect to the 2000 Bonds.
+The maximum interest rate with respect to the 2001 Bonds is the maximum rate permitted by applicable law.
+As of the date hereof, there is no applicable law which restricts the interest rate with respect to the 2001 Bonds.

-Interest Computations and Payments
+Interest Computations and Payments .....

-Interest on the Outstanding principal balance of the 2000 Bonds will be computed on the basis of the actual number of days elapsed in each Interest Period divided by 360 and is payable quarterly on the first Business Day of each March, June, September and December, commencing September 1, 2000, until maturity or earlier payment in full.
-Interest payable on the 2000 Bonds on each such interest payment date will be the interest which has accrued (at the LIBOR Indexed Rate or the Commercial Paper Indexed Rate, as applicable) from the later of the date of delivery or the most recent interest payment date for which interest has been duly paid or for which provision has been made.
-On each such interest payment date, interest on the 2000 Bonds is payable on behalf of the Corporation at the principal corporate trust office of The Bank of New York, New York, New York, as Trustee, or its successor as trustee, (the "Trustee") to the person appearing as registered owner on the registration books of the Trustee.
-For so long as the book-entry only system is in effect, the registered owner for purposes of the receipt of all payments of principal of and interest on the 2000 Bonds shall be Cede & Co., as nominee of The Depository Trust Company.
+Interest on the Outstanding principal balance of the 2001 Bonds will be computed on the basis of the actual number of days elapsed in each Interest Period divided by 360 and is payable quarterly on the first Business Day of each March, June, September and December, commencing on the first Business Day of September, 2001, until maturity or earlier payment in full.
+Interest payable on the 2001 Bonds on each such interest payment date will be the interest which has accrued (at the LIBOR Indexed Rate or the CP Indexed Rate, as applicable) from the later of the date of delivery or the most recent interest payment date for which interest has been duly paid or for which provision has been made.
+On each such interest payment date, interest on the 2001 Bonds is payable on behalf of the Corporation at the principal corporate trust office of The Bank of New York, New York, New York, as Trustee, or its successor as trustee, (the "Trustee") to the person appearing as registered owner on the registration books of the Trustee.
+For so long as the book-entry only system is in effect, the registered owner for purposes of the receipt of all payments of principal of and interest on the 2001 Bonds shall be Cede & Co., as nominee of The Depository Trust Company.

-Redemption or Other Payment Prior to Maturity
+Redemption or Other

+Payment Prior to

+Maturity ......

-The 2000 Bonds are not subject to redemption prior to maturity but are subject to prorata principal reduction payments prior to maturity based upon a Targeted Amortization Schedule adopted by the Corporation ("Targeted Amortization Payments").
-In no event will Targeted Amortization Payments for the 2000 Bonds exceed the amounts specified in the Targeted Amortization Schedule for the 2000 Bonds, subject to adjustments as described in the immediately succeeding paragraph.
+The 2001 Bonds are not subject to redemption prior to maturity but are subject to pro- rata principal reduction payments prior to maturity based upon a Targeted Amortization Schedule adopted by the Corporation ("Principal Reduction Payments").
+In no event will Principal Reduction Payments for the 2001 Bonds exceed the amounts specified in the Targeted Amortization Schedule for the 2001 Bonds, subject to adjustments as described in the immediately succeeding paragraph.

-Certain of the Prior Bonds are also subject to Targeted Amortization Payments based upon other Targeted Amortization Schedules adopted by the Corporation.
-Failure by the Corporation to make any Targeted Amortization Payment applicable to the 2000 Bonds or any Prior Bonds will not constitute a payment default.
-However, to the extent any such Targeted Amortization Payment is less than that contemplated by the applicable Targeted Amortization Schedule, such deficiency is added to the next payment or date, as applicable, contemplated by such Targeted Amortization Schedule.
+Certain of the Prior Bonds are also subject to Principal Reduction Payments based upon other Targeted Amortization Schedules adopted by the Corporation.
+Failure by the Corporation to make any Principal Reduction Payment set forth in any Targeted Amortization Schedule applicable to the 2001 Bonds or any Prior Bonds will not constitute a payment default.
+However, to the extent any such Principal Reduction Payment is less than that contemplated by the applicable Targeted Amortization Schedule, such deficiency is added to the next payment contemplated by such Targeted Amortization Schedule.

-As of the date hereof, all such scheduled Targeted Amortization Payments have been made at the times and in the amounts contemplated by such Targeted Amortization Schedules.
-However, there can be no assurance that such performance will continue in the future with respect to such series of the Prior Bonds or that scheduled Targeted Amortization Payments for the 2000 Bonds will be made at the times and in the amounts herein described.
+As of the date hereof, all such scheduled Principal Reduction Payments have been made at the times and in the amounts contemplated by such Targeted Amortization Schedules.
+However, there can be no assurance that such performance will continue in the future with respect to such series of the Prior Bonds or that scheduled Principal Reduction Payments for the 2001 Bonds will be made at the times and in the amounts herein described